Limerick sponsor JP McManus pays tribute to ‘wonderful bunch of young men’

 Limerick beat last year’s champions Galway 3-16 to 2-18 to win the Liam McCarthy Cup after a 45 year wait to claim the title.

-“It was really special to be with the team, they made me feel very welcome,” he said.
+“It was really special” to be with the team after the win, “they made me feel very very welcome,” he said.

-He admitted that “the worst thoughts” had gone through his mind in the final minutes of the game especially as it looked like Galway could equalise from a free.
+He admitted that the “worst thoughts” had gone through his mind in the final minutes of the game especially as it looked like Galway’s Joe Canning could equalise from a free.
+“The relief was hard to describe,” he said.

 Mr McManus, who sponsors the team under the Sporting Limerick branding, said that Sunday’s win had come about because of the county’s hurling academy which had brought players from grassroots level with the full support of parents.